gxf1212/notes/course/molecular-immunology/molecular-immunology.md

   A lot is not shown...

-  > TNF-α is also produced by NK, Mϕ, CTL, ...
+  > IFN-γ activates almost all these related cells...
+TNF-α is also produced by NK, Mϕ, CTL, ...

 ##### Other Th cell and effects